-Within a day, I was on the phone with Joy Perkins, she was calling my daughter by her name which is Darci and making me feel as though they would do whatever they could to help her.
+Within a day, I was on the phone with Joy Perkins.
+She was calling my daughter by her name, Darci.
+She made me feel as though they would do whatever they could to help her.

 June of 2016, I returned to Saint Petersburg and awaited my induction.
 On July 11th, my sweet daughter was born.

 She was placed on ECMO within hours of birth and was planned for her repair that following day.
 It was after her repair that Doctor Kays let us know she had a total of 70% liver in her chest!
-That is an insanely high amount which also assured us she was extremely severe.
-Her ECMO run was a total of 12 days long and she remained intubated for 20 days before their first attempt at extubating her, which sadly didn't turn out as we had planned but Doctor Kays stayed calm.
+That is an insanely high amount, which also assured us she was extremely severe.
+Her ECMO run was a total of 12 days long and she remained intubated for 20 days before their first attempt at extubation, which sadly didn't turn out as we had planned.
+But Doctor Kays stayed calm.
 She was intubated again and after a total of 26 days she was officially successfully extubated and placed on CPAP.
-A nissen, gtube and a total of 73 days later she was discharged!
+After a Nissen, G-tube and a total of 73 days later, she was discharged!